jikenyg/6D-Pose-Estimation-on-HOT3D/README.md

 For the repository to convert it into BOP format, please visit: [this link](https://github.com/facebookresearch/hot3d/tree/main/hot3d)<br>

-Finally, please run the distortion-free script in this project:
+Finally, please run the distortion-free script in this project:undistort_script.py

 # Acknowledgements

 Some code is based on MRC-NET.
 We thank the authors for their contributions!